My Memorable Movie Scenes

 Probably, the best payback in a Western movie or any movie for that matter.
 William Munny's lone annihilation of a crowded saloon is the standing monument to revisionist Western: gritty, unapologetic and just high plains bad ass.

 Underrated black comedy.
 Again, a song figuring out effectively in a scene: Queen's "Under Pressure" blares out while Robin Williams, emotionally released, runs while stripping naked to dive in the school pool.
-You'll need a week to be able to get the tune out of your head.
+It's a big payoff scene when you watch the movie.
+And you'll need a week to be able to get the tune out of your head.

 "The ice dance"